Bonbonniere: Torta Bomboniera

-Another type of bomboniera is the Favor Cake or "Torta Bomboniera" as it is called in Italy.
+Another type of bonbonniere is the Favor Cake or "Torta Bomboniera" as it is called in Italy.
 It is made using little carton boxes forming one or more tiers of a "cake".
 Inside each box are sugared almonds and a card printed with the data of ceremony (names, date etc.).
 On each box is glued one of several types of fine objects made of many materials.

 Some samples are below, for various ceremonies:

 Favor Cake with 40 carton boxes and porcelain flowers, usable for wedding etc.

 Favor Cake with 40 carton boxes and Tweety figurines, usable for Birthday, Baptism, First Holy Communion etc.